Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 The DuetScreen has two USB ports:

 **USB-A**: This port is a host port.
-- Its primary purpose if for USB Flash drives to be conencted, currently for software upgrades and potentially for print files in the future.
+- Its primary purpose is for USB Flash drives to be connected, currently for software upgrades and potentially for print files in the future.
 - It is possible to use it to connect to a Duet3D mainboard, or external wifi module as well.

 **USB-C**: This port can be a host or device port.